JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 - `EditURL`: link to where the page can be edited.
 This defaults to the `.md` page itself, but if the source is something else (for example if the `.md` page is generated as part of the doc build) this can be set, either as a local link, or an absolute url.
+- `Draft`: boolean for overriding the global draft mode for the page.

 Example: